 -reduced screen shot of eBay page-

 If you instead use the "Self Hosting" option you will see a screen like the one above.
-You are provided with spaces into which to type or paste a "URL".
+You are provided with a space to type or paste a "URL".
 A URL is an Internet address such as you see in your web browser's address bar when you visit web pages.
 In this case you would fill in a URL that leads to a picture file as opposed to a web page.
 EAPH.com hosting, because it is designed for use with eBay, provides storage that automatically displays the URL to use for each photo.
 Here's a screen shot:

 -reduced screen shot of EAPH.com hosting file storage-